alberto56/dcycleblog/_posts/2018-01-24-caching-drupal-8-rest-resource.markdown

     {"title":"Another title","time":1516804411}

-We know this is still cached because the time stays the same no matter how often we load the page.
-Try it, it's fun!

-Even more fun is changing the title of node 1 and reloading our Json page, and seeing the title change _without clearing the cache_:
+Even more fun is changing the title of node 1 and reloading our Json page, and seeing the title and time change _without clearing the cache_:

     {"title":"Yet another title","time":1516804481}